SHES HERE Critical Reflection

 Representing Social Groups and Issues

 One of the main characters in my short was a young girl with a disability.
 “Lana” is mute.
 So, throughout the film she communicates to her babysitter through a notebook and pen.
 Then, the babysitter often dismisses her as she warns her.
-This can be seen in.
+This can be around 51 seconds into the short when Lana warns that they must leave.
 The act of brushing off the young girl demonstrates how non-verbal individuals are often misunderstood.
 Due to the fact that non-verbal individuals cannot express themselves with vocal emotion, society may brush off their struggles, which is something I truly wanted to demonstrate in this short.

 Overall, I feel as if I effectively described the issues of non-verbal individuals socially.
 The difficulty they have trying to get others to understand them is unfair, which is why I made sure to do it justice.
 If I could change anything, I would have added a page on my website just discussing the struggles mute individuals face.
 This way, I could help educate further, to maybe help assist the issue.